dcm4che/dcm4chee-proxy/README.md

 ```
 To import the sample config, use the `xml2prefs` tool provided by the dcm4che 3.0 library (https://github.com/dcm4che/dcm4che).

-*Note:* If you are planning to use the SQL backend for storing configuration data, the dcm4che-jdbc-prefs project
+*Note:* If planned to use the SQL backend for storing configuration data, the dcm4che-jdbc-prefs project
 provides a tool `xmlPrefs2jdbc` for importing the Java Preferences sample configuration.
 Please check the dcm4che-jdbc-prefs project for further information.